ozturkfemre/unsupervised_learning_with_feo/index.md

 **Step 4:**

-Recalculate centroids as mean of all observations in each cluster.
-Consider last step.
-All of points in data is clustered.
-At this step, we are calculating new centroids as follows.
+In the third step, after the assignment of each observation, the observations in the clusters are averaged.
+These average values form the centers of the new clusters as follows.

 ![](https://miro.medium.com/v2/resize:fit:720/0*N_2eU_8ZhPeeaL-F)

 **Step 5:**

-Repeat steps 3 and 4 until cluster assignments no longer change or reach a maximum number of iterations.
-At end of these iterations our clustering will look like follows:
+Repeat steps 3 and 4 until the cluster assignments no longer change or we reach the maximum number of iterations.
+At the end of these iterations our clustering will look as follows:

 ![](https://miro.medium.com/v2/resize:fit:720/0*6G4K1Pq9PgTCPfaH)

 ## 3.1.
 Data Preparation for k-means

-In general, data preparation for a cluster analysis in unsupervised learning should go as follows:
+In general, data preparation for a cluster analysis in unsupervised learning should be as follows:

-1. Missing values in data should be eliminated/estimated.
+- Missing values in the data set should be removed or filled.

-2. To make variables comparable, data must be scaled or normalized. process of standardization entails altering variables so that their means are 0 and standard deviations are 1.\[4\]
+- Outliers in the data set should be removed if they need to be removed(!).

+- The main calculation in clustering algorithms is distance calculation.
+  Distance calculations can be affected by different scales.
+The data set should be standardized to avoid being negatively affected by these scale differences \[4\].

-3. PCA can help to enhance performance of a clustering algorithm by transforming data into a new coordinate system that better separates underlying clusters.
-This can lead to more accurate and meaningful results, especially for data sets with complex structures. \[5\]
+- Principal component analysis can help improve the performance of a clustering algorithm by transforming the data into a new coordinate system that better separates the underlying clusters.
+This can lead to more accurate and meaningful results, especially for datasets with complex structures. \[5\]

-4. PCA can be used to reduce number of features in a high-dimensional data set, which can help improve performance of a clustering algorithm.
-By reducing dimensionality, PCA can also help to reduce noise and eliminate multicollinearity in data, making it easier to interpret results of a clustering analysis.\[6\]
+- Principal component analysis can be used to reduce the number of variables in a high-dimensional data set, which can help improve the performance of a clustering algorithm.
+By reducing the dimensionality, principal component analysis can also help reduce noise and eliminate multicollinearity in the data, making it easier to interpret the results of a clustering analysis\[6\].

 ## 3.2. k-means in R

 There are many packages and functions available to implement k-means algorithm in R. In this article, I will show you `kmeans` function in `stats` package and `eclust` function in `factoextra` package.
-I will again use [Breast Cancer Wisconsin](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)) data set from UCI Machine Learning Repository.

-data set contains information about tumor cells. task in this project was to extract variable containing information labeled as benign or malignant from data set and cluster tumors as benign or malignant using clustering algorithms.
-There are 569 observations and 32 variables in data set.
-However, some variables are mean of other variables.
-Thus, these variables are removed from data set.
-Moreover, ID and variable about class information is also removed.
-Given high correlation between pairs of variables and high dimension, I applied PCA to data set.
-I have not included this step as it is not subject of this chapter.
+We will again use [Breast Cancer Wisconsin](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(diagnostic)) data set from UCI Machine Learning Repository.
+Dataset contains various information of tumor cells labeled as benign or malignant.
+There are 569 observations and 32 variables.
+However, some variables are averages of other variables.
+Therefore, these variables were removed from the dataset.
+In addition, variables related to ID and label information were also removed.
+Given the high correlation and high dimensionality between pairs of variables, principal component analysis was applied to the dataset, this step is not included as it is not the subject of this chapter.
+The last section will cover how these steps were performed.

-From Chapter 2, you will remember that we compared cluster number determination methods on same data set.
-All methods predominantly suggested two cluster numbers.
-That is why we will cluster data for 2 clusters.
+In the second chapter, we tried to determine the number of clusters using the same dataset, and we saw that most of the methods suggested 2 as the number of clusters.
+For this reason, the number of clusters is assumed to be two when using k-means and other clustering algorithms.

 We do clustering with `kmeans`function and then we store clustering result in `km_data`object.
 Then we print this object with